attack-monkey/App-Wide-Functional-JS/README.md

 In the above, the class is **stateful**.
 It stores state.

 In functional programming the function should not alter state, but rather return a new value - **state 2.0**.
-This keeps things clean as programs become more complex, since state doesn't get changed by some rogue state-altering-function.
+This keeps things clean as programs become more complex.

-OO programming keeps things clean by adding strictness about what can change an object's property and how.

-In functional programming however, immutability is prized to preserve the ** don't alter state** principle.

 *E.g. Using the functional and OO examples from above...*